dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

 ## Currency conversion process

-To enable currency conversion data enrichment, there are a few important steps involved:
+To enable currency conversion data enrichment, here are a few important steps:

 1. Define base and target currencies. e.g., USD (base) to EUR (target).
 1. Obtain current exchange rates from a reliable source like a financial data API.